 When your build makes use of proprietary or custom dependencies that are not available from public repositories, you will often need to find a way to make them available to developers in a custom Maven repository.
 Nexus ships with a preconfigured third-party repository that was designed to hold third-party dependencies that are used in your builds.
-To upload artifacts to a repository, select a hosted repository in the Repositories panel and then click on the Artifact Upload tab.
-Clicking on the Artifact Upload tab will display the tab shown in Figure 5.28, “Artifact Upload Tab”.
+To upload components to a repository, select a hosted repository in the Repositories panel and then click on the Artifact Upload tab.
+Clicking on the Artifact Upload tab will display the tab shown in Figure 5.28, “Component Upload Tab”.

-If the artifact you are uploading is a jar file that was created by Maven it will already have POM information embedded in it.
-If you are uploading a jar from a vendor you will likely need to set the group identifier, artifact identifier, and version manually.
+If the component you are uploading is a jar file that was created by Maven it will already have POM information embedded in it.
+If you are uploading a jar from a vendor you will likely need to set the group identifier, component identifier, and version manually.
 To do this, select GAV Parameters from the GAV Definition drop-down at the top of this form.
-This will expose a set of form fields which will let you set the Group, Artifact, Version, and Packaging of the artifacts being uploaded.
+This will expose a set of form fields which will let you set the Group, Artifact, Version, and Packaging of the components being uploaded.
 Packaging can be selected from the list or provided by typing the value into the input box.

 Uploading a POM file allows you to add further details like dependencies to the file, which improves the quality of the upload by enabling transitive dependency management.

 The Artifact Upload panel supports multiple components with the same group, component, and version identifiers.
 For example, if you need to upload multiple components with different classifiers, you may do so by clicking on Select Artifact(s) for Upload and Add Artifact multiple times.
 A common use case for this upload is to upload the pom and jar file as well as the javadoc and sources jar files file for a component.